≡ Menu

 Portfolio Turnover Ratio

-* Notes: Portfolio Turnover Ratio is calculated by taking the average of the total acquisitions and disposals of the investments in the Fund for the year over the average net asset value of the Fund calculated on a daily basis
+* Notes: Portfolio Turnover Ratio is calculated by taking the average of the total acquisitions and disposals of the investments in the Fund for the year over the average net asset value of the Fund calculated daily

-* The Portfolio Turnover Ratio for the financial year 2022 dropped to 1.02 times from 1.30 times in the previous financial year on account of lower level of rebalancing activities performed by the Fund during the year.
+* The Portfolio Turnover Ratio for the financial year 2023 dropped to 0.90 times from 1.02 times in the previous financial year on account of the lower level of rebalancing activities performed by the Fund during the year.

-A lower ratio is preferable as it indicates lower trading activities and thus, lower trading fees.
+A lower ratio is preferable as it indicates lower trading activities and thus, lower expenses and more money for unit holders.

 Cash Distribution And Unit Split